TO ALL HANDBOOK USERS:

 Northern may require markings to identify specific areas where equipment use is authorized.
-Vibratory equipment is not permitted on the right-of-way.
+Vibrating equipment is not permitted on the right of way.

 Drainage, Impoundment of Water and Erosion Control

-- Northern may conduct preliminary engineering studies for any proposed drainage channels or ditches within the right-of-way.
+- Northern may conduct preliminary engineering studies for any proposed drainage channels or ditches within its right of way.
 Drainage channels or ditches must be adequately protected from erosion and provide a minimum of 36 inches of cover over the pipeline(s).
 Altering (clearing, re-grading or changing alignment of) an existing drainage channel or ditch requires approval from Northern.